National Movement of Young Legislators

 The National Movement of Young Legislators (NMYL), is a group of elected local lawmakers in the Philippines who are aged 40 years or younger.
 The local lawmakers are elected officials who hold positions such as municipal/city councilor, municipal/city vice mayor, provincial board member, and provincial vice governor.

 History

-NMYL was formed by the Presidential Council for Youth Affairs (PCYA) under President Corazon C. Aquino as part of her administration's youth development agenda.
-Elected NMYL's founding president was Senator Francis Pangilinan in 1989, when he was still a councilor of Quezon City, Philippines.
+NMYL was formed by the Presidential Council for Youth Affairs (PCYA) under President Corazon Aquino as part of her administration's youth development agenda.
+Elected NMYL's founding president was Senator Kiko Pangilinan in 1989, when he was still a councilor of Quezon City, Philippines.
 He saw the need to unite and develop young legislators to develop committed, strong, and principled leaders among youth legislators.